yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 All of the work until now has been to calculate the attention weights, which are a $n$-sized vector of scalars that answer the first component of attention: "for each input A, how much does it care about input B?"
 Now we'll answer the second component: what _is_ B, in the context of our self-attention layer?

-We'll start with familiar ground, by turning our $d$-sized input embeddings into $\delta$-sized vectors by multiplying them by a weight matrix.
+We'll start with familiar ground, by turning our $d$-sized input embeddings into $\delta$-sized vectors by multiplying them by a weight matrix to translate the embedding into an attention-specific space.
 This time we'll use the $W_v$ weight, and the result is a {dfn}`value vector`.
 As with the key vector, we have one such value vector per input token.

 From here, we calculate intermediate "weighted values" by multiplying each value vector by its corresponding attention weight.
 For example, let's say: